suenot/profitmaker/README.md

 - [Flaticon](https://www.flaticon.com/)

 ## Quick start
-0. If you had problems with installing we can help in [voice/text Discrod chat](https://discord.gg/Q77C8v)
+0. If you had any problems with installing we can help in [voice/text Discrod chat](https://discord.gg/Q77C8v)

 1. Install mongo
 ```